guigui-payfit/mon-vieux-grimoire/README.md

 ## How to start the app

+Copy the content from the file `api/.env.example` to a new file `api/.env`.

 Open [Docker Desktop](https://www.docker.com/products/docker-desktop) on your machine.

 Then run the following command at the root of the "mon-vieux-grimoire" folder: